bictorv/chaosnet-bridge/FIREWALL.md

 	"MLDEV" to host 3405 reject "Who are you?"
 	; Subnet 47 is full of evil hackers - drop their connection attempts! all from subnet 47 drop

+Notice the use of `localnet` in protecting RTAPE and EVAL.

 ## Discussion